EmpyrNetwork/empyr_web/readme.md

 </i>

 <br>
-Below are the options that are available to the Mogl.setup() call:
+Below are the options that are available to the HostedFields.setup() call:

 ``` javascript
 {